MasDennis/rajawali3d.org/src/content/getting-started/0.9/24-using-geometry-data-to-position-and-rotate-objects/index.md

+---
+title: Using geometry data to position and rotate objects
+---
 This is a small example that shows how to access geometry data and how to use it to position and rotate objects.

 In this example I will create a sphere and use its vertices and normals.
 I will place a spike at each vertex position and then I will use the corresponding normal to rotate the spike so that it faces the same direction as the vertex normal.